LSEG-API-Samples/Article.RDP.VSCode.RESTClient/README.md

 [Visual Studio Code](https://code.visualstudio.com/) (or just VSCode) is a free source code editor developed and maintained by [Microsoft](https://github.com/Microsoft/vscode).
 This cross-platform editor took over developers popularity based on it fast and lightweight, supports variety of programming languages with IntelliSense (a feature that borrows from its sibling, Visual Studio IDE) and supports a complete development operations like debugging, task running and version control.

-VSCode also supports a lot of extensions which extends the editor features and development workflow such as code linters or add new language support, etc. One of the most recent  extension is [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) allows developers send HTTP request and view the response in VSCode directly.
+VSCode also supports a lot of extensions which extends the editor features and development workflow such as code linters or add new language support, etc. One of the most recent  extension is [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) allows developers send HTTP request and view the response message in VSCode directly.

 This article demonstrates how to use the REST Client extension in VSCode by using [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) as an example HTTP REST API.
 Developers who currently use VSCode implement the RDP APIs application (with any languages) can use this extension to test the RDP APIs query, endpoint without switch to other tools like [Postman](https://www.postman.com/) or [cURL](https://curl.haxx.se/).